navegs/DocumentQueue/README.md

 * `app.url`: Fully qualified URL to the location of the `public` folder (e.g. *http://YOURDOMAIN OR IP/APP PATH/public*)
 * `db`: Settings for your database
 * `mail`: Settings for your SMTP server

+## Security
+The application allows new users to register.
+No functionality other than registration is available to guest users.
+Once registerd, users can authenticate by logging in with their credentials.
+By default, new users a registered without any special roles.
+Special roles are ADMIN, INSTRUCTOR, and ADVISOR.
+These can be assigned by an Administrator when creating a new user or updating an existing users profile.
+All users can create submissions to active queues, track their submissions, and create comments for their submissions.
+Specialize role functionality includes:
+ * ADMIN
+ * * Application wide access and functionality
+ * * Manage Users and Courses
+ * INSTRUCTOR
+ * * Manage queues for courses that they are assigned
+ * * Manage all submissions for courses that they are assigned
+ * ADVISOR
+ * * Manage personal queues that they create
+ * * Manage all submissions for their personal queue